Lily-Gebhart/Lily-Gebhart.github.io/_posts/2025-07-03-grad-school.md

 - Collaboration between labs
 - Ability to teach or TA (important whether or not you think you’ll love it)

 That being said, one of the biggest factors in my decision was program location and whether I could live a fulfilling life outside of my research.
 Even though we’re researchers, we are people at the end of the day.
 We have interests, passions, and things outside of our academic work that energize us outside of academic work.
-These things matter a lot more than I initially thought when applying.
+These things matter a lot more than I initially thought.

 For me, being able to spend time outdoors year-round was hugely important.
 I love:
 - The opportunity to research outside (made possible by computational projects).
 - Heading outside to hike, run, or bike after long days.
 This was tricky to do in LA, which made me all the more excited for the possibility in grad school.
 - Weekend adventures to keep me sane.
 - And I’ll be honest, I’m not a big fan of precipitation.
-Sunshine is a key factor in my happiness but that may just be the Californian in me speaking…

 Other factors I thought about a lot include:
 - Work life balance and cultural expectations around work